orange-py/blog/pages/deta-realtime-2.md

 db = deta.Base('realtime') # data base name
 ```

-Paste the p`roject key` generated in deta.sh and the database name can be anything you want.
+Paste the `project key` generated in deta.sh and the database name can be anything you want.

 Now lets make our brand new client.